zehadkhan/auto-visit-url-reload-scroll/README.md

-Sure, here's a basic README text for your project:

----

 # Auto Scroll and Reload Extension

 The Auto Scroll and Reload Extension is a Chrome browser extension designed to automatically scroll through web pages and reload them at specified intervals, visiting a list of URLs in sequence.